This advice applies to England. Change country

 - benefits which you may be able to get when you have responsibility for a child or young person.

 If you're having a baby, you may be able to get statutory maternity pay or Maternity Allowance.
 This will depend on whether you work and, if you do, how much you earn and how long you have worked for the same employer.
 If you're pregnant, you may be entitled to free vitamins and Healthy Start vouchers to help with the cost of milk, fruit and vegetables.
 Whether or not you can get this help may depend on your income.

-For more information about Healthy Start vouchers for milk, fruit and vegetables, see Help with health, education and legal costs.
+Find our more about Healthy Start vouchers for milk, fruit and vegetables at NHS.UK.